wiicode/cybersecurity-framework/silver-training/platform-windows-10.md

 ### **Universal applications**

-The configuration given above prevents users from accessing the Windows Store to install applications, but an organisation can still host its own store to distribute in-house applications to their employees, if required.
+The configuration given above prevents users from accessing the Windows Store to install applications, but an organization can still host its own store to distribute in-house applications to their employees, if required.
 This can be implemented either using the Microsoft Store for Business in the cloud, or via a Company Store app deployed to devices.

 If the Windows Store is enabled, users should explicitly use their corporate Microsoft ID to sign into the Store app rather than associating their work device with their personal Microsoft ID.
 AppLocker can be configured to only allow installation of apps that are on an enterprise-configured “allow” list.
 The Windows Store can be configured to automatically update any installed Universal applications.
 The same mechanism can also be used to remove Universal Apps that come with Windows – ones that the user is not allowed to run will be disallowed and removed from the Start menu.